sr6033/UNIXRoutine/index.md

 > rm -rf , rm -rf /, rm -rf *, is frequently used in jokes and anecdotes about Unix disasters. **NEVER RUN THIS IN SUPERUSER UNLESS YOU KNOW WHAT YOU ARE DOING**.
 Have a nice day.

 ---

+### `apt-get` : Package manager for debian systems.
+50% off this winters.

+In layman terms, it's a package manager to install, delete, update, upgrade softwares directly from **command line** .

+À la carte :

+- `apt-get update` : Updates the list of packages you can install from various sources.

+- `apt-get install package_name` : Downloads and install that package from the internet.
+Usually follows the above command.

+- `apt-get purge package_name` : completely removes the package.

+- `apt-get install -f package_name` : Download and install, and correct broken dependecies.
+Like if package A is dependent on package B to run, but package B is broken it may try to reinstall it.

+- `apt-get autoremove` : removes unused packages automatically.

+> All of these commands are generally preceded by sudo (super user do) which in noob speak translates to administrater privileges.
+The GUI app to do this effectively can be downloaded using `apt-get install synaptic`

+---
 Copyright [sudoankit.](https://github.com/sudoankit)